mieweb/docs/content/functions/encounters/dictation-and-transcription/how-to-install-mieplayer-control.md

 links:
   - 'https://mywebchart.com/plugins/'
 source: 'https://drive.google.com/open?id=1V90eWt3lkw7ZavZz3PbbOwMivpWiuD4tCF1g0l-CZMM'
-wikigdrive: 'latest'
+wikigdrive: '028c9969b6de1b1821f0b338eb112d2421a13029'
 ---
 There is also added support to {{% system-name %}} for the MIEplayer plugin to be used in alternative browsers such as Firefox or Chrome.
 Firefox will open a plugin downloader and manually installing the plugin will get a user up and running.
-Chrome and other browsers require more work. [https://mywebchart.com/plugins/](https://mywebchart.com/plugins/) will host details.
+Chrome and other browsers require more work. https://mywebchart.com/plugins/ will host details.
 If user is on a Macintosh, a java plugin can be optionally setup to be used.
 It is not as feature rich but functional.
 The steps described below are for Internet Explorer.

 1. Log into your {{% system-name %}} system.
 2. Under the E-Chart tab, enter "Oil" in the search box to find test patient like Olive Oil or Mickey Mouse, etc.